 3. Cle Elum

 Cle Elum is about an hour and a half drive from Seattle and is a popular destination for camping and other outdoor adventures.
 Cle Elum is home to over 20 historically registered buildings.
-More information can be found by stopping in to the Visitors Center.
-Visitors can enjoy activities like hiking, biking, and visits to the multiple parks that Cle Elum has to offer.
-Main street was the route to and from Seattle before it was bypassed by I-90.
-Several restaurants, a great bakery and the legendary Owen's Meats are still on the must do list of travelers in the know.Read More
+More information can be found by stopping in to the Visitors Center, which is located in the Chamber of Commerce building.
+(Details here https://www.discovercleelum.com/blog/cle-elum-visitors-center/) Enjoy activities like hiking, biking, and visits to the multiple parks that Cle Elum has to offer.
+Main street was the route to and from Seattle before it was bypassed by I-90, several restaurants, a great bakery and the legendary Owen's Meats are still on the must do list of travelers in the know.Read More

 4. Thorp Grist Mill